PerezHz/TaylorIntegration.jl/docs/src/taylorize.md

 - Broadcasting is not recognized by `@taylorize`.

--The macro may be used in combination with the [common interface with `DifferentialEquations.jl`](@ref diffeqinterface), for functions using the `(du, u, p, t)` in-place form, as we showed above.
-Other extensions allowed by `DifferentialEquations` maay not be able to exploit it.
+- The macro may be used in combination with the [common interface with `DifferentialEquations.jl`](@ref diffeqinterface), for functions using the `(du, u, p, t)` in-place form, as we showed above.
+Other extensions allowed by `DifferentialEquations` may not be able to exploit it.

 - `if-else` blocks are recognized in its long form, but short-circuit conditional operators (`&&` and `||`) are not.